aykwan/montecarlo/README.md

 1. Generate random demand scenarios based on historical data or probability distributions.
 2. Simulate profits for different order quantities.
 3. Identify the order quantity that maximizes expected profit.
-**4. A web-based Streamlit is available for viewing and manipulating.
+4. _**View a web-based application for viewing and manipulating.
 Otherwise, the one for release (on the right sidebar) is using Dash instead of Streamlit.
-The guide here shows how to run the Dash application locally on your computer.**__
+The guide here shows how to run the Dash application locally on your computer.**_

 Prerequisites
 -------------